-Partnership for Advancing Community-Based Services (PACS) was 5-year project funded by United States Agency for International Development (USAID).
-In response to the high rates of open defecation, the Community-Led Total Sanitation (CLTS) initiative was introduced in Liberia in 2010.
-PACS triggered 1,490 communities supporting community-driven latrine constructions through the use of the CLTS approach with the goal of becoming Open Defecation Free (ODF).
-In 2019, the PACS Endline quantitative study was implemented to evaluate the project's progress on key indicators including WASH, iCCM, SBCC and malaria among households with children under five years of age (CU5).
-The PACS Endline Report found that the percentage of people using an improved sanitation facility has decreased from 35% at baseline to 27% at endline.
+Partnership for Advancing Community-Based Services (PACS) was a five-year project funded by USAID.
+In response to the high rates of open defecation, the Community-Led Total Sanitation (CLTS) initiative was introduced in Liberia in 2009 with USAID support.
+PACS triggered 1,490 communities supporting community-driven latrine constructions through the use of the CLTS approach with the goal of becoming open defecation free (ODF)1.
+In 2019, the PACS endline quantitative study was implemented to evaluate the project's progress on key indicators, including WASH, among households with children under five years of age.
+The PACS endline report found that the percentage of people using an improved sanitation facility decreased from 35% at baseline to 27% at endline.
 However, PACS WASH communities saw a significant smaller decline than non-PACS communities.
-According to the PACS Enline Report, 27.7% of people in Lofa and 29.8% of people in Nimba used an improved sanitation facility.2
+According to the PACS endline report, 27.7% of people in Lofa and 29.8% of people in Nimba used an improved sanitation facility2.